afender/cugraph-vscode/README.md

   - Install clangd on the machine (`sudo apt-get install clangd-9` for Ubuntu) and vscode plugin `llvm-vs-code-extensions.vscode-clangd`.
   - set `“clangd.path”` to the correct path in `cugraph.code-workspace`.

-## Auto Python format wth Black
+## Auto Python format with Black
 - `pip install black`
 - In VSCode:
-  - `Ctrl+Comma`
+  - `Ctrl+Comma` search for `Python Formatting Black`
-  - make sure `Python › Formatting: Black Path` is set to the correct location
+  - make sure `Python › Formatting: Black Path` is set to the correct location and review options

 ## Useful packadges